cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_api.md

 * Obtain job objects by job name and/or owner filters
 * Obtain execution and queue data of jobs
 * Obtain sysout data definition (DD) objects of jobs
+* Read the JES output of a job
+* Read the contents of a DD of a job

+## TSO Command API

+The Compuware Topaz API provides users with methods to programmatically submit TSO commands The following actions are provided regarding TSO commands

+  * Execute a TSO command

+See ITSOCommandProvider for more information.

 ## z/OS User Program API